Teslamax/BMC-Lite-HAT/docs/PINOUT.md

 | 27   | 2   | Free               | —             | —                    | General-purpose                    |
 | 28   | 3   | Free (ADC)         | —             | —                    | ADC-capable input                  |
 | 29   | 4   | Free (ADC)         | —             | —                    | ADC-capable input                  |

-> ⚠️ Note: According to Seeed Studio's schematic, the XIAO RP2040 includes a Schottky diode between USB 5V (VBUS) and the 5V input rail to its internal DC-DC converter.
-This is intended to **protect against backfeeding** when 5V is applied to Pin 14 while the USB-C is also connected.
-While this hardware protection exists, official documentation warns:
-> “XIAO RP2040 currently only supports battery power supply and cannot connect to Type-C while a battery is connected, as it may pose a safety risk.”
->
-> This likely serves as a **conservative safety/lawyer notice**, but in practice, with correct use of **power source selection via Schottky diodes or a switch**, simultaneous connections can be made **safely** for debug/dev use.
-Proceed cautiously and avoid having multiple 5V sources active without proper current-direction control.

 ---